dhagmann/deliberation-assets/projects/hagmann/inflation-expectations/initial_forecast.md

 **What do you expect the inflation rate to be over the next 12 months?**

 Please select the range that best matches your expectation:

+---

+- Less than 0% (deflation)
+- 0% to 2%
+- 2% to 5%
+- 5% to 10%
+- More than 10%